brianhealey/pyamplipi/README.md

 - get_groups
 - get_zones

-`Set` Methods are provided to update inputes, sources, zones, and groups.
+`Set` Methods are provided to update inputs, sources, zones, and groups.

 `announce` provides access to PA capabilities by providing a URL as the `media` value